GalileoBlues/Layout-Wiki/README.md

 of higher level statistics.
 So i have started this wiki in the hopes that it will act as a place for people to learn about what i consider to be the best layouts and information on layouts on the internet.

+Further plans for the wiki are complete descriptions of atleast one prominent layout of each creator, have an in-depth page going into technical and non-technical detail and creating a website hosted here to move the wiki pages to.